-The investments included under "#2 Other" may be used for effective portfolio management such as diversification of investment risk or hedging purposes.
+The investments included under "#2 Other" may be used for efficient portfolio management such as diversification of investment risk or hedging purposes.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.